Skip to Main Content

 • I will NOT grant Incomplete.

-• I will not review drafts but I do give students opportunities to revise and resubmit their written work for a potential improvement in case of grades below a C.
+• I will not review drafts but give students opportunities to revise and resubmit their written work for improvement in grade in case of failing grades or below C.

 • Grades are Non-Negotiable.